josephhuang08/hangman_app/README.md

 ![alt text](assets/intro.png)

-##### This app can be single player or second player
+This game can be played with a bot or with a player.

-Single player: Click on the start button with no input.
+**Bot:** Click on the start button with no input.
 The bot will randomly choose a word from `1-1000.txt` file.

-Second player: Enter a word in the input form as the answer.
+**Player:** Enter a word in the input form as the answer.
 The word must be within the minimum length of 4 or the maximum length of 15 with no special charcters or spaces.
 Click the start button to enter the game with your chosen word.

-To guess the word, enter a letter in the speach bubble and click submit.
+To guess the word, enter a letter in the speech bubble and click submit.
 When the game is finished click on the reset button for a new game.

 <!-- CONTRIBUTING -->
 ## Contributing